 keyword+/-offset+/-offset…

-where keyword and offset are as specified in Table A.1 below.
+where keyword and offset are as specified in Table A.1 and Table A.2 below.
 Whitespace is ignored.
 The time string shall begin with a keyword.
 Each offset shall be preceded by a signed integer that specifies the number and direction of the offset.
 If the integer preceding the offset is unsigned then the value of the preceding sign is assumed (beginning default sign is positive).
 The keyword refers to the beginning of the specified time period.
 DAY means the timestamp at the beginning of the current day (00:00 hours, midnight).
 MONTH means the timestamp at the beginning of the current month, etc.

 For example, “DAY -1D+7H30M” could represent the start time for data requested for a daily report beginning at 7:30 in the morning of the previous day (DAY = the first timestamp for today, -1D would make it the first timestamp for yesterday, +7H would take it to 7 a.m. yesterday, +30M would make it 7:30 a.m. yesterday (the + on the last term is carried over from the last term)).